-- credit risk a.
+- a. credit risk

-- liquidity risk b.
+- b. liquidity risk

-- market risk С.
+- c. market risk

-- operational risk d.
+- d. operational risk

 This note presents information about the Bank's exposure to each of the above risks, the Bank's objectives, policies and processes for measuring and managing risk, and the Bank's management of capital.